vrocky/gpt-automation/README.md

 This will install the project as a package, making the main module accessible from the command line.

+<h3>Initialization</h3>

-InitializationTo initialize the .gpt directory with sample blacklist and whitelist files, run:
+To initialize the .gpt directory with sample blacklist, whitelist, and .gptignore files, run:

 ```bash
 autogpt init [--profile PROFILE_NAME]
 ```

-This creates a .gpt directory (or a profile-specific directory under .gpt/other_profiles/ if --profile is specified) if it doesn't already exist, copying sample_config/black_list.txt and sample_config/white_list.txt into this directory.
+This creates a .gpt directory (or a profile-specific directory under .gpt/other_profiles/ if --profile is specified) if it doesn't already exist, copying sample_config/black_list.txt, sample_config/white_list.txt, and a sample .gptignore file into this directory.

+<h3>Prompt Generation</h3>

-Prompt GenerationGPT Automation provides two types of prompts:
+GPT Automation provides two types of prompts:

-Full PromptIncludes both the directory structure and the contents of all files.
+- Full Prompt: Includes both the directory structure and the contents of all files.
 To generate a full prompt, use:

 ```bash
 autogpt prompt-all [--path PROJECT_PATH] [--profile PROFILE_NAME]
 ```

-Directory-Only PromptOnly includes the directory structure.
+- Directory-Only Prompt: Only includes the directory structure.
 To generate a directory-only prompt, use:

 ```bash
 autogpt prompt-dir [--path PROJECT_PATH] [--profile PROFILE_NAME]